Faisal-khann/VendorScope-Retail-Vendor-Optimization/README.md

-# 📦 VendorScope – Vendor Performance Intelligence
+# 📦 VendorScope – Vendor Performance Analytics

 <em>Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using **SQL**, **Python**, and **Power BI**.</em>